Right Start Math Games – Review

-I cannot recommend the Right Start Math Games highly enough!
+Right Start Math Games are so fantastic; I cannot recommend the Right Start Math Games highly enough!
 This is an easy to read guide of games that use cards.
 While some of the directions were hard for me to follow at first, once we got into gameplay it was very simple, probably because I am a visual and kinesthetic learner.

 My daughters, who I have been homeschooling for four years do not like math.
 They absolutely, totally, thoroughly, and completely detest math.
 That is my fault.
 My homeschooling aspirations and goals were ridiculously high in our first few years.
 I could say that between my youngest two children, math has been what may have broken me on any bad day we have had.

 I recommend this for starting if you have none of the materials.
 It is a great deal and includes all of the pieces you need to get playing right away.
 BONUS: Pre-recorded webinars and Math Card games videos on the website!

 When I talked to a Right Start representative at a conference, I felt encouraged that I could do this, and then I realized the investment.
 Not just financial, but time.
 This is what I had none of.
 But our family was in desperate need of some math healing so that my kids could navigate and master the math that is all around them!
 Also, my sweet 10 year old, the one diagnosed with some learning challenges needed some math success!
 My 12-year-old is pretty much on track academically but was often frustrated by her own ability (or lack thereof).

 I received the Right Start box full of manipulatives, and let my kids dive in!
 They immediately pulled out the different pieces and parts.
 They found some more interesting than others.
 One child pulls out a bag of brightly colored squares, “What do we use this for mom?”
 Another child picks up the abacus “What is this thing.
 An instrument?
 How does this work?”
 Then they pull out a back full of stacks of cards, “Is this a game?
 Mom, will you play a game with me?”